BxCppDev/Bayeux/README.rst

 Bayeux uses the C++11 standard by default so this implies the use of a modern C++ compiler (example: GCC version >= 4.9).

-Using  the `bxcppdev/bxtap`_  `Linuxbrew`_ *tap*  provided by  the BxCppDev_  group  should help  you  to  provide a  suitable  working environment on your system.
+You may  use a dedicated `Linuxbrew`_  *tap* like the one  proposed by the BxCppDev_  group (`bxcppdev/bxtap`_).
+It  may help you to  setup a suitable  working environment  on  your system.
 However we  consider Linuxbrew as  error-prone and we recommend  to use as far  as possible the package manager of your system.
-You may consider to use the Spack_ package manager to satisfy Bayeux's software dependencies.
+You may also consider to use the Spack_ package manager to satisfy Bayeux's software dependencies.

 .. _`Spack`: https://spack.io/